vitessio/website/content/en/blog/2024-06-27-announcing-vitess-20.md

 DELETE t1, t3 FROM t1 JOIN t2 ON t1.id = t2.id JOIN t3 ON t1.col = t3.col;
 ```

-These features provide greater control and efficiency for managing sharded databases.
+These features provide greater control and efficiency for managing sharded data.
 For more details, please refer to the Vitess and MySQL documentation.

 ### VReplication: Multi-tenant Imports